kowainik/awesome-haskell-sponsorship/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of awesome Haskell people profiles you can support by sponsoring them at GitHub.
+A curated list of awesome Haskell people and projects you can support by sponsoring them at various platforms.

 ## [Haskell.org](https://www.haskell.org/)